OPERATION OF THE ASTROLABE

 Rotating the regula over the mean date scale on the rete and the

-hour scale on the mater gives combinations of the two that yield the
+hour scale on the mater gives combinations of date and time that yield

 ---------------------------------